EmmettBicker/arcade/doc/programming_guide/camera.rst

 ------------

 This guide aims to help you understand how cameras in modern games work without going in-depth on the maths.
 Whenever concepts are glossed over links to external sources will be provided.
-The understanding this guide will provided should carry over into any game making applications.
+The understanding this guide will provide should carry over into any game making application.

 This guide is structured to get you up and running with :py:class:``arcade.Camera2D`` as quickly as possible before doing a deep dive.
 If you would like a fuller understanding of Arcade's cameras it is strongly advised you follow through every example